eea/eea.docker.beats/README.md

 ### Setting up kibana dashboards

 Needs to be done only once, from shell command on the container.
-For a kibana that runs on https:
+For a kibana that runs on https ( ES credentials will be used for authentification ) :

     ./metricbeat setup -E setup.kibana.host=kibana.devel2cph.eea.europa.eu:443 -E setup.kibana.protocol="https" --dashboards